oystelan/CFDwavemaker/README.md

 Special:
 - Grid interpolation of wave kinematics for faster initialization when using second order kinematics

+## Build instructions

+1. navigate into the folder src/
+2. run make and the serial version of CFDwavemaker will be built.
+Alternatively provide an alternative build option:
+    - make openmp
+    - make openmp_swd

+## Version log (a coarse one)

 Version 2.1.5 release:
 - added probes as output such that x,y,z coordinates may be specified to dump kinematics to file.
 - Fixed CFDwavemaker for windows. now compiles without SWD.